 Proposed RIAWs are in Northland, Waikato, Horowhenua, Canterbury and Central Otago.

 RIAWS are electronic signs that reduce the speed limit on the state highway (usually from 100 km/h to 60km/hr or 70km/h) if a vehicle is turning into or out of a side road.
-RIAWS signs are already being successfully used at 13 locations around the country to improve intersection safety with minimal delays for road users.
+RIAWS signs are already being successfully used at 13 locations on state highways around the country to improve intersection safety with minimal delays for road users.

-This work is in addition to the $600m being spent targeting the prevention of 900 deaths and serious injuries on high-risk rural state highways over a decade under the Safe Roads programme.
+This work is in addition to the $600m being spent targeting the prevention of 900 deaths and serious injuries on high-risk rural state highways over a decade under the Safe Roads Programme.